twigyard/twigyard/docs/docs/core_concepts.md

 ## site.yml
 TwigYard requires that each site has a main config file whose name is defined in the instance wide `parameters.yml` file.
 While the name can be anything, it is recommended to name it `site.yml` if possible.
 For simplicity we will refer to this main site config as `site.yml` in this manual.

 The `site.yml` has two versions.
-The now deprecated version 1 also functions as the fallback if no version is specified.
+The now deprecated version 1 functions as the fallback if no version is specified.
 See the middleware reference for supported configuration options.

 ### Substitution
 Some data needed in the `site.yml` file might be to sensitive to be commited to VCS.
-In such case these can be defined in a file `parameters.yml` which can be kept out of version control.
-Data from this file can then be included in the`site.yml` via the `%param_name%` convention.
+These secrets can be defined in a file `parameters.yml` which can be kept out of version control.
+Data from this file can then be included in the`site.yml` via the `%param_name%` syntax.
 All the parameters to be substituted must be defined in the `parameters.yml` as a flat map under top level `parameters` key.
 The file must be manually included in the `site.yml`.

 ### Composition
 The `site.yml` can include other files to make the configuration more flexible.
 For example it allows the config to be broken up into multiple files for better readability.